lemasato/Non-Steam-Overlay-Manager/README.md

 To add another game, the steps from 3-6.

-### How do I add a Windows Store Game?

-1. Create a shortcut for your game:
-Press Win+R and type: `shell:AppsFolder`.
-Find your game, right click on it, create a shortcut.
-The newly created shortcut will be on your desktop, but you can move it wherever you want.

-1. Run NSO Manager and set up a profile that uses the newly created shortcut.

-1. Make sure that you have "Use NSO Overlay" enabled and "NSO Overlay shortcut" configured.

-1. Make sure that the box "Restrict NSO Overlay shortcuts to the game window only" in **unticked**.

 ### Does it really work for any game?
 It does.
 Even though some games do not allowed Steam to hook their overlay to their process, we can still work around it by hooking the Steam overlay to an external process: NSO Overlay.